meltaxa/solariot/README.md

 1. Log in to the PubNub site and generate your API keys.

-2. Log in to the Freeboard website and create a dashboard by importing the supplied dashboard.json file.

-3. Download or clone this repository to your local workstation.
+2. Download or clone this repository to your local workstation.

-4. Update the python script with your inverter's IP address and the PubNub API keys.
+3. Update the python script with your inverter's IP address and the PubNub API keys.

-5. Run the python script.
+4. Run the python script.

-6. Visit your Freeboard dashboard site.
+5. Log in to the Freeboard website and create a dashboard using PubNub as a data source.

 ## The Sungrow Modbus Map